petitpandarouge/ObsidianScripts/README.md

 It's a good version to work with, but I'm now afraid of modifying them and break something as they are not protected by tests.
 This is where `Obsinflate` comes into the game.

+I keep them here as I slowly but surely move them into the `Obsinflate` framework.

 # Obsinflate 🎈

 TypeScript framework that allows building extension scripts for the following Obsidian plugins :